Welcome to the Sandwich Project Planning Tool!

 Individually wrapped slices like Kraft singles are a pain to unwrap, they're "cheese product" (not real cheese), and they turn into a gross mess on sandwiches.
 Get deli-style sliced cheese—the kind sold together in one pack, not individually wrapped processed singles

-Right Cheese Deli-style sliced American cheese (NOT individually wrapped)
+Deli-style sliced cheese — Muenster, Havarti, or Provolone (NOT individually wrapped)

-Wrong Cheese Kraft singles or any individually plastic-wrapped slices — they're "cheese product" (not real cheese), a pain to unwrap, and turn into a gross mess on sandwiches
+American cheese, Kraft singles, or any individually plastic-wrapped slices — please do not use American cheese.
+Kraft singles and similar products are "cheese product" (not real cheese), a pain to unwrap, and turn into a gross mess on sandwiches.

 Quick Reference: Popular Quantities